Your lights might be flashing with LED dimmer light flicker for any number of reasons, the most likely of which we’ll

-Another common reason for dimmable LED flash is using a non-compatible or non-reputable source to dimmer switch led lights.
+Another common reason for flashing is using a non-compatible or non-reputable source to dimmer switch led lights.

 A suitable dimmer switch for LED bulbs are those that have ‘RC’ on them.

 LED lights flicker on dimmer switches that are not sensitive enough to sense the loading.
 There are now dimmer switches on the market that are designed specifically for LEDs.

 The best led dimmer switch no flicker is one with a special microprocessor that helps to smooth out the current, which in turn prevents dimmer bulbs flickering and flashing.

 LED bulbs flicker on dimmer switches that are left in a programming mode.

 Some dimmer models can accidentally be triggered by pressing a button or rotary knob in quick repetition, either because you have leaned on it or children love to play with switches!

 Check to see if the switch is in the right mode by following your instructions.

 The answer to why do led lights flicker, can be found in the type of LED you have.
 Your dimmable LED is flashing because you may be trying to dim the wrong type of LED light with your choice of dimmer switch.

 We look at how to dim LED strip lights for smooth LED dimming.

 What causes LED lights to flicker is there are too many LED bulbs or products on the circuit.

 Most dimmer switches have a range, and if you try to use more LEDs than what is within that range, the switch will overload and cause flickering and flashing.

 The minimum and maximum power of the dimmer switch is always stated on the packaging or at the back of the fixture itself.